Coast Mountains: Geography

 The Coast Mountains consists of three subdivisions known as the Pacific Ranges, the Kitimat Ranges, and the Boundary Ranges.
 The Pacific Ranges are the southernmost subdivision of the Coast Mountains, extending from the lower stretches of the Fraser River to Bella Coola.
-Included in this subdivision is four of the five major coastal icecaps in the southern Coast Mountains.
+Included in this subdivision are four of the five major coastal icecaps in the southern Coast Mountains.
 These are the largest temperate-latitude icecaps in the world and fuel a number of major rivers.
 Other than logging and a large ski resort at the resort town of Whistler, most of the land in the range is completely undeveloped.
 Mount Waddington, the highest mountain of the Coast Mountains, lies in the Waddington Range of the Pacific Ranges.

 Just north of the Pacific Ranges lies the central subdivision known as the Kitimat Ranges.
 This subdivision extends from the Bella Coola River and Burke Channel in the south to the Nass River in the north.